Humanities (HUMN)

 Satisfies: a BACR for humanities and arts.

-Introduction to Religion provides an introduction to the basic range of methods and issues in the study of religion.
+Provides an introduction to the basic range of methods and issues in the study of religion.
 The course takes an interdisciplinary approach, one that is multi-dimensional, and cross-cultural in its sampling of religious perspectives.
 The course takes a phenomenological and non-sectarian approach to the study of religion.
 It describes the experiences, beliefs, and behaviors of religious people without prescribing them for the student and/or the instructor.

 HUMN 315.
 EAST-WEST PHILOSOPHIES AND RELIGIONS.
 5 Credits.